+- Includes are an instruments.
 Includes perpetual investments brought in at face value only.

-Any callable wholesale debt instruments have been included at their next call date.

-Includes instruments that may be settled in cash or in equity, at the option of the Company.

-The full mark-to-market of derivative liabilities held for trading purposes has been included in the 'less than 3 months' category.
+Any callable wholesale debt instruments have been included at their next call date. - Includes instruments that may be settled in cash or in equity, at the option of the Company. - The full mark-to-market of derivative liabilities held for trading purposes has been included in the 'less than 3 months' category.